SAIL-Initiatives/about/EEP/materials.md

 <summary>Click here to see more notes for slide designers</summary>

+## Let an image span the entire slide vertically!

+- Don't worry about margins
+- ***Readability/accessbility over aesthetics***

+## Huge font size: no smaller than 40 points

+Be careful with maps too!
+- e.g. a city that is barely visible on your laptop screen will be unlikely readable on learner's mobile screen.

+## Integrate Teachers' notes directly on the slide

 To reduce volunteer stress and preparation time:

-- place teacher notes directly on the slide
+- May not want to use "speaker notes" but place teacher notes directly on the slide
-- do not rely on speaker notes
-- volunteers often teach from phones, tablets, PDFs, or unstable Zoom setups where speaker notes are hard to access

-Recommended:
+Rationale: teachers can quickly guide the lesson without juggling the presentation modes and also teachers may skip prep-time (the teacher can still reference them when needed)

+- If this approach is adopted:
-- use very small font
+  - use a very small font so learners will not read
-- place notes at the bottom corner of the slide
+  - place notes at the top corners of the slide
-- use light gray text if needed
   - keep notes short and practical

-Goal:
-> teachers can quickly guide the lesson without switching windows or searching documents

-The notes should be small enough that:
-- learners will usually not read them
-- the slide still feels visually clean
-- the teacher can still reference them when needed

 Examples:
-- “Ask follow-up questions here”
+> Teacher: Ask learner follow-up questions here
-- “Use WhatsApp voice notes if audio fails”
-- “Skip activity if internet is unstable”
+> Teacher: Skip activity if internet is unstable
-- “Good point for pronunciation correction”
-- “Allow Arabic discussion first if needed”
+> Teacher: Allow Arabic discussion first if needed

 ---